 This printable craft was first published in 2016 and has been updated and reshared for today’s audience.

 You might also like our hand-sewn guinea pig pillows

 Do you have a soft spot for guinea pigs?
 I do.
-Last year we bought two adorable young pigs by the names of Bob and Lucy for our girls.
+Last year we bought two young pigs by the names of Bob and Lucy for our girls.

-As expected, my girls are both smitten and I’m happy to report that it’s just as amazing as I remembered to hold a baby guinea pig in your hands.
+As expected, they’re both smitten and I’m happy to report that it’s just as amazing as I remembered to hold a baby guinea pig in your hands.
 This picture is of a one-day-old baby.

-Guinea pig babies are incredible.
-They are born completely covered in fur with their eyes open, unlike other rodents.
-Straight away, they are able to walk around and even eat grass.
-They grow fast, and after 7 weeks ours were more than ready to leave their mama.
+Guinea pig babies are born completely covered in fur with their eyes open (unlike hairless baby mice).
+Straight away, they can walk around and even eat grass.
+They grow fast.
+After 7 weeks ours were more than ready to leave their mama.

 When the last of the babies was shipped off to his new home, Miss K asked me to make a paper guinea pig for her.